vchain-us/cnlc-docs/pages/help/introduction.md

 Your applications with through CodeNotary Ledgers through provided SDKs and plugins.
 You can post new entries as well as cryptographically verify and query data from Ledger.

-Each SDK and plugin has its own API key to be used to authenticate against Code Notary Ledger Compliance.
+Each SDK and plugin has its own API key to be used to authenticate against Code Notary Immutable Ledger.

 ##### SDK Language Support